 A global movement

 Several similar proceedings have been instituted around the world, notably in the Netherlands, where the government was forced to adopt a concrete plan to reach its climate target.
 The Dutch government is legally bound to reduce its greenhouse gas emissions by at least 25% by 2020 compared to 1990 levels.
-Similar legal actions are ongoing in the United States, Belgium, Norway, Ireland, New Zealand, Switzerland, Colombia and the United Kingdom.
+Similar legal actions are ongoing in the United States, Belgium, Norway, Ireland, Switzerland and the United Kingdom.
+Several lawsuits have already led to victories, notably in France, Germany, Pakistan and Colombia.
+We hope that many others will follow.